fmatter/digital-grammar-tutorial/README.md

-# How to write a digital grammar based on a FLEx database
+# How to use your FLEx database to create a digital grammar

-The goal of this tutorial is to document a workflow that starts with a glossed corpus in [FLEx](https://software.sil.org/fieldworks/) and ends at a web app serving an interactive digital grammar.
+The goal of this tutorial is to document a workflow that starts with a glossed corpus in [FLEx](https://software.sil.org/fieldworks/) and results in a web app serving an interactive digital grammar.
+It can be divided into three distinct steps:

+1. convert FLEx exports to a CLDF corpus dataset with [`cldflex`](https://cldflex.readthedocs.io)
+2. write linguistic description in [`pylingdocs`](https://pylingdocs.readthedocs.io) project
+3. set up and serve a [`clld`](clld.org/) database using [this template](https://github.com/fmatter/indicogram/)

+**Requirements**

-* knowledge prerequisites: command line literacy ([this tutorial](https://github.com/dictionaria/pydictionaria/blob/master/docs/intro-commandline.md) by Johannes Englisch may help)
+* knowledge prerequisites: command line literacy ([this tutorial](https://github.com/dictionaria/pydictionaria/blob/master/docs/intro-commandline.md) by Johannes Englisch or [this launschool book](https://launchschool.com/books/command_line/read/introduction) may help)
 * software prerequisites:
     * a working [python](https://www.python.org/) 3.7+ installation
     * [git](https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/)
-    * optional: [Pandoc](https://pandoc.org/installing.html) (for other output formats)
+    * optional: [Pandoc](https://pandoc.org/installing.html) (for output formats other than a CLLD app)

 **Running into problems?**